111th Infantry Division (Wehrmacht)

 The 111th Infantry Division was a major unit of the German Wehrmacht.
 Formed in late 1940 in the further expansion of the German army it was committed to the campaign against Russia, and spent 3 years on the eastern front.
 The division was finally trapped in Crimea and destroyed in the spring of 1944.

 Combat history

 In May 1941, the division moved to the German-occupied zone of Poland, ready for the launch of operation Barbarossa in June.

-After crossing the Bug river, the division advanced on Dubno, where it fought off Russian counter attracts by the xx Mechanised corps, 34th Tank division.
+After crossing the Bug river, the division advanced on Dubno, where it fought off Russian counter attacks by the xx Mechanised corps, 34th Tank division.